thelioncape/San-Francisco-family/SF Pro/readme.md

 ## SF Pro
 Fonts used on iOS and macOS.
 It was named **SF UI** during the transition of [SF family](../SF%20Compact/) on Apple Watch before it got the name **SF** (**SF Pro** is the name for developers, which is added more glyphs).
 Previously, it was restricted to paid-only developers or developers who joined the Enterprise program.
-Today, you can get it at https://developer.apple.com/fonts/ (You still need macOS to open this file, there once to be a ZIP file which can be opened by 7-Zip).
+Today, you can get it at https://developer.apple.com/fonts/ (macOS is required to open DMG file, there's no application on Windows to open it).
+For ZIP file to open on Windows, https://developer.apple.com/fonts/downloads/SFPro.zip, however, it is not kept up-to-date (not recommended).

 ## License
 See [here](../README.md#license).